oplS17projects/SchemeDefender/README.md

 # SchemeDefender

 ### Statement
-Scheme Defender is a Galaga style game developed in Racket.
-We are both very interested in video games and find the thought of making a game not only challenging but also entertaining.
-Through this project we hope to learn a different approach to making various games through functional programming.
+Scheme Defender is a mimic of the classical game "Galaga", created in Racket.
+The user would be able to control a spaceship via keyboard inputs and fire missles at the enemy.
+Just like many of our peers, both of us are interested in video games and thought it would be an excellent project to do.
+Not only did we want something that was challenging, but entertaining as well.
+Through the development of this project we hope to learn

 ### Analysis
-Explain what approaches from class you will bring to bear on the project.

-Be explicit about the techiques from the class that you will use.
-For example:

-- Will you use data abstraction?
-How?
-- Will you use recursion?
-How?
-- Will you use map/filter/reduce?
-How?
-- Will you use object-orientation?
-How?
-- Will you use functional approaches to processing your data?
-How?
-- Will you use state-modification approaches?
-How?
-(If so, this should be encapsulated within objects. `set!` pretty much should only exist inside an object.)
-- Will you build an expression evaluator, like we did in the symbolic differentatior and the metacircular evaluator?
-- Will you use lazy evaluation approaches?

-The idea here is to identify what ideas from the class you will use in carrying out your project.

-**Your project will be graded, in part, by the extent to which you adopt approaches from the course into your implementation, _and_ your discussion about this.**
+From the numerous libaries available to us in DrRacket we decided on using the following:
+- 2htdp/image: Assist with displaying Images/Sprites
+- 2htdp/universe: Assist with interactions between the user and program
+- GUI: Creating a friendly to use interface
+- play-sound: Used for interactions between the Images/Sprites

 ### Deliverable and Demonstration
+Our final project is to have a functioning program that will simulate a "Galaga" like game within the Racket language.
+This will be the result of combining various libraries in order to meet each step of our plan for accomplishing the project intended.
+During the presentation we should be able to display a majority of the functions we planned on doing, such as moving an Image/Sprite, spawning enemies, and firing missles.

 ### Evaluation of Results
+We intend to complete the game with all components functioning.

 ## Architecture Diagram
 ![prototype](/prototype.png?raw=true "prototype")